List of birds of Sweden: Divers or loons

 Divers or loons are a group of aquatic birds found in many parts of North America and Northern Eurasia.
-They are the size of a large duck or cormorant, which they somewhat resemble in shape when swimming, but to which they are completely unrelated.
+They are the size of a large duck or cormorant, which they somewhat resemble in shape when swimming, but to which they are only very distantly related.
 In particular, their legs are set very far back which assists swimming underwater but makes walking on land extremely difficult.